Find A Line That Is Perpendicular

 • Use a ruler or straightedge to draw precise lines.

-These methods provide a comprehensive guide to finding a line perpendicular to a given line, whether you're working with equations, points, or geometric constructions.
+These methods provide a practical guide to finding a line perpendicular to a given line, whether you're working with equations, points, or geometric constructions And that's really what it comes down to.
+Practical, not theoretical..

 Real-World Applications